ChloeL01/CP3407-assignment/user_stories/log_in_page.md

 # Key Features:
 * Covering of sensitive information (Hiding Password)
 * Link to Signup page
 * If you have logged in on the device previously it will automatically log you in and take you directly to the ome page ( unless you log out)
+* Checks that fields have been filled in, if not the user is prompted to enter their details
+* COmpares inputted information against database to check if user exists